-General and administrative expenses ("G&A") of \$7.6 for the Period were higher than the comparable prior year period by \$1.4, primarily as a result of additional overhead expenses to support the additional revenue generated and major corporate initiatives.
+General and administrative expenses ("G&A") of \$9.7 for the second quarter and \$17.3 for the Period, respectively.
+G&A was higher than the comparable prior year period by \$3.0, primarily as a result of additional overhead expenses to support the additional revenue generated and major corporate initiatives.